 Like the name, price drops at first, creates a base, then continues dropping.

 Price rallies up and forms a base structure, after which it continues moving upwards.

 Continuation patterns are generally weak in nature and are an exhibit of market volatility.
-However, market forces usually break through them after a certain point causing them to stabilize.
+However, market forces like economic events or news can break through them after a certain point causing them to stabilize.